 Demand is now from office workers, students and international residents and investors who are looking for living in city centres, seen most prominently in inner London with rental growth of 11% compared to the same time last year.
 However, as rental prices dropped dramatically during the pandemic, this recent growth only represents £18 per month increase compared with March last 2020.

-Zoopla’s Head of Research, Grainne Gilmore said that despite some sharp rises in rental prices in certain areas, most rents are still close to the 10-year average in terms of affordability.
+Zoopla’s Head of Research, Grainne Gilmore said that despite some sharp rises in rental prices in certain areas, the UK rent figures are still close to the 10-year average in terms of affordability.

 “As demand continues to outpace supply, there will be further upward pressure on rents, but affordability considerations will act as a brake on large rises.